alan-turing-institute/jbc-turing-rss-testdebiasing/README.md

 ### Notes

+The scripts to generate map plots requires the additional package "rgdal".

 The script to generate SI Figure 15 uses python.
 To install the relevant dependencies via a conda environment, run `conda env create -f testdebiasing.yml`.